GSA/digitalgov.gov/content/posts/2016-07-25-the-content-corner-quality-over-quantity-a-case-for-long-form-content.md

 But, according to a [Pew Research study](http://www.journalism.org/2016/05/05/long-form-reading-shows-signs-of-life-in-our-mobile-news-world/), readers access long-form articles at nearly the same rate as short ones.

-&#8220;Rather surprising,&#8221; I thought when I read that—and it’s something to consider when developing your content strategy (({{< relref "the-content-corner-content-trends-for-2016.md" >}})) back in January would be a trend for 2016.
+&#8220;Rather surprising,&#8221; I thought when I read that—and it’s something to consider when developing your content strategy (ironically, this is one of my shortest [The Content Corner](https://www.WHATEVER/category/content/) pieces yet).
+I shouldn’t be surprised though, because it’s something that [Tyrus Manuel predicted](https://www.WHATEVER/2016/01/11/the-content-corner-content-trends-for-2016/) back in January would be a trend for 2016.

 > _&#8220;As we forge ahead into 2016, we should again commit ourselves to focus on creating content for our users and be sure it helps solve specific problems or helps to reinforce positive impressions of our agencies.&#8221;_